goksunonal/swipe-card-deck/README.md

 # Swipe Card Deck

-Tinder-like application where cards are removed from the list by swiping and pagination is made.
+Tinder-like application where cards are removed from the list by swiping with pages.
 ## Used-Pattern, Techologies